-- a Positive cranking circuit (battery to starter) - b Negative cranking circuit (battery to engine ground) - The battery cable terminals must be soldered to the cable ends to ensure continuity.
+- a Positive cranking circuit (battery to starter)b Negative cranking circuit (battery to engine - Negative cranking circuit (battery to engine ground) - The battery cable terminals must be soldered to the cable ends to ensure continuity.
 Only use electrical grade resin flux solder on cable terminals.
 Do not use acid flux.
-Acid flux will cause corrosion and subsequent failure. - · Apply heat shrink to the cranking circuit terminals and the clean power circuit terminals. - Color coding must be in compliance with ABYC E-11 electrical standards.
+Acid flux will cause corrosion and subsequent failure. - Apply heat shrink to the cranking circuit terminals and the clean power circuit terminals. - Color coding must be in compliance with ABYC E-11 electrical standards.